EENI Global Business School

 The objectives of the subject “International Air Transport” are the following:

-1. To understand the importance of the Air Transport in International Trade
+1. To understand the importance of Air Transport in International Trade

 2. To learn about the role of the International Civil Aviation Organization (ICAO) and the International Air Transport Association (IATA)

-3. To understand the global air cargo supply chain
+3. To understand global air cargo supply chain

-4. To analyze the documentary flow and documents related to the Air Cargo Transport (Air Waybill, e-AWB) and how to fill them out
+4. To analyze Documentary flow and documents related to Air Cargo Transport (Air Waybill, e-AWB) and how to fill them out

-5. To study the main Conventions related to the International Air Transport
+5. To study the main Conventions related to International Air Transport

-6. To know the global situation of the International Air Transport
+6. To learn about global situation of International Air Transport

 General Air Cargo Documents Flow (OACI)